manymoments/manymoments.github.io/start-here.markdown

 [Approximate agreement](https://decentralizedthoughts.github.io/2022-06-07-approx-agreement-one/) is a variation that considers rational input values.

-This post surcharge many [relaxations of Broadcast](/2019-10-22-flavours-of-broadcast/).
+This post cover several [relaxations of Broadcast](/2019-10-22-flavours-of-broadcast/).

 ## Synchronous Protocols

-The Synchronous is a good place to start because protocols are simpler.
+The Synchronous model is a good place to start because protocols are simpler.

 For a simple and classic Synchronous Byzantine agreement protocol, checkout [Phase-King](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/).